rntmc/My_TMS/newNote.md

 - [] The status should change once the button "check" is clicked.
 We need to refresh the page to work
 - [] Only Carrier and Admin should be able to change orders/load status

+- [] Carrier address should be udpated to location